pins/p4rt-client/examples/two-switch-simple-route/Readme.md

  3. Add neighbor entry
  4. Add nexthop entry
  5. Add route
+## Steps to build a single link in a single invocation
+ 1. Push P4 info file (once per switch)
+ 2. call linkBatch.sh with a values file
 ## Notes
  1. These scripts assume that p4rt-client is built and is on the execution `PATH`
  2. The version of P4Runtime running at ONF (this demo) assume the logical interface ID is 1 greater than that displayed by `show interfaces status` i.e. Ethernet0 = 1, Ethernet124 = 125